payingattention/linkjs/README.md

 is a strong candidate for accomplishing this.

-Resources are only available through the file system, which manages any credentials the endpoint requires without involving the executed Javascript.
-(For instance, access to an email REST service may require authentication, which the proxy & environment should handle without involving the requesting application.)
+Resources are only available through the file system, which manages any credentials the endpoint requires without involving the requesting Javascript.
+(For instance, access to an email REST service may require authentication, which the proxy & environment should handle.)
 If necessary, the environment can confirm requests to the filesystem with the user before executing them, caching the user's decision.

 **Multi-tasking.** A single tab represents a contained instance of the execution environment.
 This can provide multiple workspaces with separate sets of active scripts ("process-stacks").